Baseline Funding stream

 Contact us

-For any inquiries you may have about Baseline funding or the application process, please contact baselinefunding-financementdebase@infc.gc.ca.
+For any inquiries you may have about Baseline Funding or the application process, please contact baselinefunding-financementdebase@infc.gc.ca.

 Report a problem on this page